Technology · Customer Experience

 Common pitfall & mitigation

-The failure mode we see most often on AI-native customer service automation engagements in saas contexts.
+The failure mode we see most often on AI-native customer service automation engagements in SaaS contexts.

 Compliance gap on sensitive intents